Kebniss/The-AI-Engineer-Challenge-Vercel-Deployment/README.md

 - **System Prompt:** Use the optional system prompt to guide the AI's behavior (e.g., "You are a helpful coding assistant").
 - **Chat Features:** Use `Shift+Enter` for new lines, format your messages with Markdown, and click "New Chat" to start a new conversation.
+- **PDF Q&A:** Upload a PDF document and ask questions about its content.
+The AI will search through the document to provide relevant answers.
 - **Error Recovery:** If you encounter an error, check your API key, network connection, or wait a few seconds if you've been rate-limited.

 ---